aeternity/protocol/channels/ON-CHAIN.md

 If this transaction is sent while the channel is in the `closing` state, it will transition the channel into the `locked` state for the next `lock_period` blocks.

-The payload can be either empty or a signed transaction.
+The payload can be either empty or an authenticated off-chain state transaction.

 #### Empty Payload